wailrami/smart-grid-plateform/README.md

       ```

 4. **Configuration**
-    - Configure environment variables for both frontend and backend as required (API URLs, DB credentials, etc.).
+    - Configure environment variables for both frontend and backend as required (API URLs, etc.).

 ## Usage

 - Access the frontend via your browser at `http://localhost:5173` (or the specified port).
-- Interact with dashboards, manage users, and monitor smart grid data in real time.
+- Interact with dashboards, and monitor smart grid data in real time.

 ## Contributors